Find quick answers to your questions about volunteering with Camphill

 Age, interest, and attitude are the main requirements.
 If you are from another country, you will probably need a visa.

 Generally, you must be at least 18 years old.
-(But we do offer a few short internships each year to students under 18.)
+(But we do offer a few short internships each year to volunteers under 18.)

 You must be interested in participating in community and interested in sharing life with people who have intellectual and developmental disabilities.
 You should be ready to work hard and have an attitude of openness and respect.
 The selection process tends to give priority to those who are able to contribute more to the community and the people Camphill serves than they require in support and healing for themselves.